^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Convulsive disease, epilepsy, sacred, lunar - as soon as the disease was not called, it manifests itself in frighteningly unexpected periodic seizures, during which patients suddenly fall to the floor, shaking in convulsions.
-We will talk about epilepsy, which modern medicine considers as a chronic progressive neurological disease, a specific symptom of which is unprovoked, regularly recurring seizures, both convulsive and non-convulsive.
+Convulsive disease, epilepsy, sacred, lunar – there are many names for the disease that manifests itself in frighteningly unexpected periodic seizures, during which patients suddenly fall to the floor, shaking in convulsions.
+We will talk about epilepsy, which modern medicine considers a chronic progressive neurological disease, the specific sign of which is unprovoked, regularly recurring seizures, both convulsive and non-convulsive.
 As a result of the disease, special personality changes can develop, leading to dementia and complete detachment from the ongoing life.
-Even the ancient Roman physician Claudius Galen identified two types of the disease: idiopathic epilepsy, that is, hereditary, primary, the symptoms of which appear already at an early age, and secondary (symptomatic), which develops later, under the influence of any specific factors.
-[1]
+Even the ancient Roman physician Claudius Galen distinguished two types of the disease: idiopathic epilepsy, that is, hereditary, primary, the symptoms of which appear at an early age, and secondary (symptomatic), developing later, under the influence of certain factors. [ 1 ]

-In the updated International Antiepileptic League classification, one of the six identified etiological categories of the disease is genetic - an independent primary disease, suggesting the presence of a hereditary predisposition or the presence of genetic mutations that have arisen de novo.
-Essentially - idiopathic epilepsy in the previous edition.
-In this case, the patient did not have organic lesions of the brain structures that could cause recurrent epileptic seizures, and in the interictal period, neurological symptoms are not observed.
-Among the known forms of epilepsy, idiopathic is the most favorable prognostically.
-[2], [3], [4]
+In the updated International League Against Epilepsy classification, one of the six identified etiological categories of the disease is genetic – an independent primary disease that involves a hereditary predisposition or genetic mutations that have arisen de novo.
+In essence, this is idiopathic epilepsy in the previous edition.
+In this case, the patient has no organic lesions of the brain structures that could cause periodically recurring epileptic seizures, and no neurological symptoms are observed in the interictal period.
+Among the known forms of epilepsy, idiopathic epilepsy has the most favorable prognosis. [ 2 ], [ 3 ], [ 4 ]

 Epidemiology

-An estimated 50 million people worldwide have epilepsy, most of whom do not have access to medical care.
-[5], [6] A systematic review and meta-analysis of studies worldwide have shown that the point prevalence of active epilepsy was 6.38 per 1,000 people, and the lifetime prevalence was 7.6 per 1,000 people.
-The prevalence of epilepsy did not differ between sexes and age groups.
-The most common are generalized seizures and epilepsy of unknown etiology.
-[7], [8]
+An estimated 50 million people worldwide suffer from epilepsy, most of whom do not have access to health care. [ 5 ], [ 6 ] A systematic review and meta-analysis of studies worldwide found that the point prevalence of active epilepsy was 6.38 per 1000 persons, and the lifetime prevalence was 7.6 per 1000 persons.
+The prevalence of epilepsy did not differ between sexes or age groups.
+The most common types are generalized seizures and epilepsy of unknown etiology. [ 7 ], [ 8 ]

 On average, 0.4 to 1% of the world's population requires antiepileptic treatment.
-The morbidity statistics of developed countries annually record from 30 to 50 new cases of epileptic syndromes per 100 thousand inhabitants.
-It is assumed that in countries with low levels of development this figure is twice as high.
-Among all forms of epilepsy, the incidence of idiopathic epilepsy is 25-29%.
-[9]
+Statistics on the incidence of epilepsy in developed countries annually record 30 to 50 new cases of epileptic syndromes per 100,000 inhabitants.
+It is assumed that in countries with low levels of development, this figure is twice as high.
+Among all forms of epilepsy, cases of idiopathic epilepsy account for 25-29%. [ 9 ]

-The disease manifests itself in the overwhelming majority of cases in children and adolescents.
-Patients have no history of previous illnesses and injuries that caused brain damage.
-Modern methods of neuroimaging do not determine the presence of morphological changes in cerebral structures.
-The cause of idiopathic epilepsy is considered to be a genetically inherited predisposition to the development of the disease (epileptogenicity of the brain), and not direct inheritance, just among the relatives of the patient, cases of the disease are more common than in the population.
-[10]
+The disease manifests itself in the vast majority of cases in children and adolescents.
+Patients have no history of previous illnesses or injuries that caused brain damage.
+Modern neuroimaging methods do not determine the presence of morphological changes in cerebral structures.
+The cause of idiopathic epilepsy is considered to be a genetically inherited predisposition to the development of the disease (epileptogenicity of the brain), and not direct inheritance; cases of the disease are simply more common among the patient's relatives than in the population. [ 10 ]

-Cases of familial idiopathic epilepsy are rare; monogenic autosomal dominant transmission is currently identified for five episyndromes.
-Genes were identified whose mutation causes benign familial neonatal and infantile seizures, generalized epilepsy with febrile seizures, focal - frontal with nocturnal seizures and hearing impairment.
-With other episyndromes, a tendency to develop a pathological process is presumably inherited.
-For example, to synchronization in all frequency ranges of activity of brain neurons, called epileptic, that is, having an unstable potential difference in an unexcited state on the inner and outer sides of its membrane.
-In a state of excitement, the action potential of an epileptic neuron significantly exceeds the norm, which leads to the development of an epileptic seizure, as a result of the repetition of which the cell membranes of neurons are more and more affected and pathological ion exchange is formed through destructed neuronal membranes.
-It turns out a closed cycle: epileptic seizures as a result of repeated hyperintense neural discharges lead to deep metabolic disturbances in the cells of the brain substance, contributing to the development of the next seizure.
-[11]
+Cases of familial idiopathic epilepsy are registered rarely, monogenic autosomal dominant transmission is currently determined for five episyndromes.
+Genes have been identified, the mutation of which causes benign familial neonatal and infantile seizures, generalized epilepsy with febrile seizures focal - frontal with night seizures and hearing impairment.
+In other episyndromes, a tendency to the development of a pathological process is presumably inherited.
+For example, to synchronization in all frequency ranges of the activity of neurons of the brain, called epileptic, that is, having an unstable potential difference on the inner and outer sides of its membrane in a non-excited state.
+In a state of excitation, the action potential of an epileptic neuron significantly exceeds the norm, which leads to the development of an epileptic seizure, as a result of the repetition of which the cellular membranes of neurons increasingly suffer and pathological ion exchange is formed through the destroyed neuronal membranes.
+This results in a vicious cycle: epileptic seizures as a result of repeated hyperintensive neural discharges lead to profound metabolic disturbances in the cells of the brain tissue, which contribute to the development of the next seizure. [ 11 ]

-A specific feature of any epilepsy is the aggressiveness of epileptic neurons towards the still unchanged cells of the medulla, contributing to the diffuse spread of epileptogenicity and generalization of the process.
+A specific feature of any epilepsy is the aggressiveness of epileptic neurons in relation to still unchanged cells of the brain tissue, which contributes to the diffuse spread of epileptogenicity and generalization of the process.

-In idiopathic epilepsy, in most patients, generalized seizure activity is observed, a specific epileptic focus is not detected.
-Several types of focal idiopathic epilepsy are currently known.
-[12]
+In idiopathic epilepsy, most patients have generalized seizure activity, and no specific epileptic focus is found.
+Several types of focal idiopathic epilepsies are currently known. [ 12 ]

 Risk factors

 Risk factors for the development of the disease are hypothetical.
 The main one is the presence of close relatives who suffered from epilepsy.
-In this case, the likelihood of getting sick immediately doubles, or even quadruples.
-The full pathogenesis of idiopathic epilepsy remains to be seen.
-[16]
+In this case, the probability of getting sick immediately increases twofold or even fourfold.
+The pathogenesis of idiopathic epilepsy has yet to be fully clarified. [ 16 ]

-It is also assumed that the patient may inherit the weakness of the structures that protect the brain from overexcitation.
-These are the segments of the pons varoli, the wedge-shaped or caudate nucleus.
-In addition, the development of the disease in a person with an inherited tendency can provoke a systemic metabolic pathology leading to an increase in the concentration of sodium or acetylcholine ions in the neurons of the brain.
-Generalized seizures of epilepsy can develop against the background of a deficiency of B vitamins, in particular, B6.
-Epileptics have a tendency to neurogliosis (according to pathological studies) - a diffuse overgrowth of glial elements that replace dead neurons.
-Other factors are periodically identified that provoke increased excitability and the appearance of convulsive readiness against its background.
+It is also assumed that the patient may inherit weakness of the structures that protect the brain from overexcitation.
+These are the segments of the pons, the cuneate or caudate nucleus.
+In addition, the development of the disease in a person with an inherited predisposition may be provoked by a systemic metabolic pathology leading to an increase in the concentration of sodium ions or acetylcholine in the neurons of the brain.
+Generalized epileptic seizures may develop against the background of a deficiency of B vitamins, in particular, B6.
+Epileptics have been found to have a tendency to neurogliosis (according to pathological studies) - diffuse excessive proliferation of glial elements replacing dead neurons.
+Other factors that provoke increased excitability and the appearance of convulsive readiness against its background are periodically identified.

-The risk factor for the development of genetic, as it will now be called, epilepsy is the presence of mutant genes that provoked the pathology.
-Moreover, a gene mutation does not have to be inherited, it may appear for the first time in a particular patient, and it is believed that the number of such cases is growing.
+The risk factor for the development of genetic, as it will now be called, epilepsy is the presence of mutant genes that provoke the pathology.
+Moreover, the gene mutation does not necessarily have to be inherited, it can appear for the first time in a specific patient, and it is believed that the number of such cases is growing.

 Pathogenesis

-The mechanism of development of idiopathic epilepsy is based on genetically determined paroxysmal reactivity, that is, the presence of a community of neurons with impaired electrogenesis.
-Any external damaging influences are not detected, as well as the events that became the trigger for the appearance of seizures.
-Nevertheless, the manifestation of the disease occurs at different ages: in some - from birth, in others - in early childhood, in others - in adolescence and adolescence, therefore, some aspects of pathogenesis at the present stage, apparently, still remain unknown.
+The mechanism of development of idiopathic epilepsy is based on genetically determined paroxysmal reactivity, i.e. the presence of a community of neurons with impaired electrogenesis.
+No external damaging effects are detected, as well as events that triggered the onset of seizures.
+However, the manifestation of the disease occurs at different ages: in some - from birth, in others - in early childhood, in others - in adolescence and youth, therefore some aspects of pathogenesis at the present stage, apparently, still remain unknown.

 The main diagnostic sign of the disease is the presence of epileptic seizures, both convulsive and non-convulsive.
-Without them, all other symptoms, for example, a characteristic electroencephalogram, history, cognitive and psychological characteristics of the patient are not sufficient to establish the diagnosis of epilepsy.
+Without them, all other symptoms, such as a characteristic electroencephalogram, anamnesis, cognitive and psychological characteristics of the patient, are not sufficient to establish the diagnosis of "epilepsy".
 The manifestation of the disease is usually associated with the first seizure, when it comes to epilepsy, this is the most accurate definition.
-An attack is a more general name that implies an unexpected sharp deterioration in the state of health of any origin, a seizure is a special case of an attack caused by a transient dysfunction of the brain or its part.
+An attack is a more general name, implying an unexpected sharp deterioration in health of any origin, a seizure is a special case of an attack, the cause of which is a transient dysfunction of the brain or its part.

-Epileptics can experience various disorders of neuropsychic activity - large and small seizures, acute and chronic mental disorders (depression, depersonalization, hallucinations, delirium), stable personal transformations (lethargy, detachment).
+Epileptics may experience various disorders of neuropsychiatric activity - major and minor seizures, acute and chronic mental disorders (depression, depersonalization, hallucinations, delusions), persistent personality transformations (inhibition, detachment).

-Nevertheless, I repeat, the first signs that make it possible to diagnose epilepsy are seizures.
-The most impressive and impossible to miss attack of idiopathic epilepsy is its generalized manifestation - a large convulsive seizure.
-I will make a reservation right away that all the components of the symptom complex, which will be described below, are not required even for the generalized form.
-In a particular patient, only part of the manifestations can be observed.
+However, I repeat, the first signs that allow diagnosing epilepsy are seizures.
+The most impressive attack of idiopathic epilepsy, which is impossible not to notice, is its generalized manifestation - a grand mal seizure.
+I will immediately stipulate that all components of the symptom complex that will be described below are not mandatory even for the generalized form.
+A specific patient may only have some of the manifestations.

-In addition, usually on the eve of a seizure, its harbingers appear.
-The patient begins to feel worse, for example, his heart rate increases, his head hurts, unmotivated anxiety develops, he may become angry and irritable, agitated or depressed, gloomy and silent.
-On the eve of a seizure, some sufferers spend the night awake.
-Usually, over time, the patient can already guess about the approach of a seizure in his condition.
+In addition, usually on the eve of an attack, its precursors appear.
+The patient begins to feel worse, for example, his heartbeat increases, his head hurts, unmotivated anxiety appears, he can become angry and irritable, excited or depressed, gloomy and silent.
+On the eve of an attack, some patients spend the night without sleep.
+Usually, over time, the patient can already guess about the approach of an attack by his condition.

-The formation of an epileptic seizure is directly subdivided into the following stages: aura, tonic-clonic seizures, confusion.
+The formation of an epileptic seizure is divided into the following stages: aura, tonic-clonic seizures, and clouding of consciousness.

-The aura already refers to the onset of the seizure and can be manifested by the appearance of all sorts of sensations - tingling, soreness, warm or cold touches, a slight breeze in different parts of the body (sensory); flashes, glare, lightning, fire before the eyes (hallucinatory); sweating, chills, hot flashes, dizziness, dry mouth, migraine, cough, shortness of breath, etc. (vegetative).
-The aura can be manifested by motor automatisms (motor) - the patient breaks off to run somewhere, begins to rotate around his axis, wave his arms, scream.
-Sometimes one-way movements are made (left arm, leg, half of the body).
-The psychic aura can manifest itself in attacks of anxiety, derealization, more complex than in hallucinatory, auditory, sensory or visual hallucinations.
-There may not be an aura at all.
+The aura already refers to the onset of a seizure and can manifest itself in the appearance of all sorts of sensations - tingling, pain, warm or cold touches, a light breeze in different parts of the body (sensory); flashes, glare, lightning, fire before the eyes (hallucinatory); sweating, chills, hot flashes, dizziness, dry mouth, migraine, cough, shortness of breath, etc. (vegetative).
+The aura can manifest itself in motor automatisms (motor) - the patient breaks out to run somewhere, begins to spin around his axis, wave his arms, scream.
+Sometimes one-sided movements are made (with the left hand, leg, half of the body).
+The mental aura can manifest itself in attacks of anxiety, derealization, more complex than in hallucinatory, auditory, sensory or visual hallucinations.
+There may be no aura at all.

-Then the second stage immediately develops - the seizure itself.
-The patient loses consciousness, his body musculature completely relaxes (atony), he falls.
-The fall occurs unexpectedly for others (the aura often remains invisible to them).
-Most often, a person falls forward, somewhat less often - backward or on the side.
-After the fall, the phase of tonic tension begins - the muscles of the whole body or some part of it tenses, becomes enslaved, the patient stretches, his blood pressure rises, his heart rate increases, his lips turn blue.
-The stage of muscle tone lasts about half a minute, then rhythmic continuous contractions occur - the tonic phase is replaced by a clonic phase - intensifying intermittent chaotic movements of the limbs (more and more abrupt flexion-extension), head, facial muscles, and sometimes eyes (rotation, nystagmus).
-Jaw cramps often lead to tongue biting during a seizure, a classic epilepsy that is known to almost everyone.
-Hypersalivation is manifested by foam at the mouth, often stained with blood when biting the tongue.
-Clonic spasms of the muscles of the larynx lead to sound phenomena during a seizure - mooing, moans.
-During a seizure, the sphincter muscles of the bladder and anus often relax, resulting in involuntary urination and bowel movements.
-Clonic seizures last one or two minutes.
-At the time of seizures, the patient has a lack of skin and tendon reflexes.
-The tonic-clonic stage of the seizure ends with gradual muscle relaxation and the extinction of seizure activity.
-At first, the patient is in a state of dim consciousness - some disorientation, difficulty in communication (speaks with difficulty, forgets words).
+Then the second stage immediately develops – the seizure itself.
+The patient loses consciousness, his body muscles completely relax (atony), he falls.
+The fall happens unexpectedly for those around him (the aura often remains unnoticed by them).
+Most often, a person falls forward, somewhat less often – backwards or to the side.
+After the fall, the tonic tension phase begins – the muscles of the whole body or some part of it tense up, stiffen, the patient stretches out, his blood pressure rises, his heart rate increases, his lips turn blue.
+The muscle tone stage lasts about half a minute, then rhythmic continuous contractions begin – the tonic phase is replaced by the clonic one – increasing intermittent chaotic movements of the limbs (ever more abrupt flexion-extension), head, facial muscles, sometimes the eyes (rotation, nystagmus).
+Jaw spasms often lead to biting the tongue during a seizure – a classic manifestation of epilepsy, which is known to almost everyone.
+Hypersalivation is manifested by foaming at the mouth, often stained with blood when biting the tongue.
+Clonic spasms of the larynx muscles lead to sound phenomena during the seizure - mooing, groaning.
+During the seizure, the sphincter muscles of the bladder and anus often relax, which leads to involuntary urination and bowel movement.
+Clonic spasms last one or two minutes.
+During the seizure, the patient has no skin and tendon reflexes.
+The tonic-clonic stage of the seizure ends with gradual muscle relaxation and fading of seizure activity.
+At first, the patient is in a state of clouded consciousness - some disorientation, difficulty communicating (speaks with difficulty, forgets words).
 He still has a tremor, some muscles twitch, but gradually everything returns to normal.
-After a seizure, the patient feels completely overwhelmed and usually falls asleep for several hours, upon awakening, asthenic manifestations also remain - weakness, malaise, bad mood, vision problems.
+After the attack, the patient feels completely exhausted and usually falls asleep for several hours; upon awakening, asthenic symptoms still remain – weakness, malaise, bad mood, vision problems.

-Idiopathic epilepsy can also occur with minor seizures.
+Idiopathic epilepsy may also occur with minor seizures.
 These include absences, simple or typical.
-Complex atypical absences are not common in idiopathic epilepsy.
-Typical - generalized short-term seizures, during which the patient freezes with a fixed gaze.
-The duration of the absence is usually no more than a minute, at this time the patient's consciousness turns off, he does not fall, but drops everything he holds in his hands.
-Does not remember the attack, often continues the interrupted lesson.
-Simple absences occur without an aura and clouding of consciousness after an attack, usually accompanied by cramps of the facial muscles, mainly involving the eyelids and mouth and / or oral automatisms - smacking, chewing, licking the lips.
+Complex atypical absences are not characteristic of idiopathic epilepsy.
+Typical ones are generalized short-term seizures during which the patient freezes with a fixed gaze.
+The duration of an absence is usually no more than a minute, during which time the patient's consciousness switches off, he does not fall, but drops everything he is holding in his hands.
+He does not remember the attack, often continues the interrupted activity.
+Simple absences occur without an aura and clouding of consciousness after the attack, usually accompanied by spasms of the facial muscles, mainly involving the eyelids and mouth and / or oral automatisms - smacking, chewing, licking the lips.
 Sometimes there are non-convulsive absences so short-term that the patient does not even notice them.
-Complains that his eyes suddenly darkened.
-In this case, an object dropped from the hands may be the only evidence of an epileptic seizure.
+Complains that his vision suddenly went dark.
+In this case, the object dropped from his hands may be the only evidence of an epileptic seizure.

-Propulsive seizures - nodding, pecking, “salam-seizures” and other forward movements of the head or the whole body are caused by a weakening of the posotonic muscle tone.
-At the same time, patients do not fall.
-Basically, they are found in babies up to four years of age, more often in boys.
-Typical for nocturnal attacks of the disease.
-At a later age, they are replaced by large epileptic seizures.
+Propulsive seizures - nodding, pecking, "salam-seizures" and other movements of the head or the whole body, directed forward, are caused by weakening of the postural tone of the muscles.
+Patients do not fall.
+They are mainly found in children under four years of age, more often in boys.
+They are characteristic of night attacks of the disease.
+At a later age, they are replaced by major epileptic seizures.

-Myoclonus - rapid reflex muscle contractions, manifested by twitching.
-Cramps can occur throughout the body or only affect a specific muscle group.
+Myoclonus is a rapid reflex contraction of muscles that manifests itself as twitching.
+Convulsions may be observed throughout the body or affect only a certain group of muscles.
 An electroencephalogram taken at the time of a myoclonic seizure shows the presence of epileptic discharges.

-Tonic - prolonged contractions of a muscle group or completely of the entire musculature of the body, in which a certain position is maintained for a long time.
+Tonic – prolonged contractions of any group of muscles or the entire musculature of the body, during which a certain position is maintained for a long time.

 Atonic – fragmentary or complete loss of muscle tone.
 Generalized atony with a fall and loss of consciousness is sometimes the only symptom of an epileptic seizure.

-Seizures are often mixed - absence seizures are combined with generalized tonic-clonic seizures, myoclonic with atonic seizures, etc. Non-convulsive forms of seizures can occur - twilight consciousness with hallucinations and delusions, various automatisms and trances.
+Seizures are often of a mixed nature - absences are combined with generalized tonic-clonic seizures, myoclonic with atonic, etc. Non-convulsive forms of seizures may occur - twilight consciousness with hallucinations and delirium, various automatisms and trances.

 Forms

-The vast majority of cases related to idiopathic epilepsy manifest in childhood and young age.
-This group includes epileptic syndromes, mostly relatively benign, that is, well amenable to therapy or not requiring it at all and passing without consequences for the neurological status, which is normal outside of seizures.
+The vast majority of cases related to idiopathic epilepsy manifest in childhood and adolescence.
+This group includes epileptic syndromes that are mostly relatively benign, that is, they respond well to therapy or do not require it at all and pass without consequences for the neurological status, which is normal outside of seizures.
 Also, in terms of their intellectual development, children do not lag behind healthy peers.
-They record the preservation of the basic rhythm on the electroencephalogram, and modern neuroimaging methods do not detect structural abnormalities of the brain, although this does not mean that in fact they do not exist.
-Sometimes they come to light later, and it is not yet clear whether they were "overlooked", or whether they provoked the appearance of seizures.
+They have a preserved basic rhythm on the electroencephalogram, and modern neuroimaging methods do not detect structural abnormalities of the brain, although this does not mean that they are not actually there.
+Sometimes they are detected later, and it is not yet clear whether they were “overlooked” or whether they provoked the seizures.

-Idiopathic epilepsy has an age-dependent onset and a generally favorable prognosis.
-But sometimes one form of the disease is transformed into another, for example, childhood absence epilepsy into juvenile myoclonic epilepsy.
-The likelihood of such transformation and seizures at a later age increases in those children whose close relatives also suffered in childhood and adulthood.
+Idiopathic epilepsy has an age-dependent onset and, in general, a favorable prognosis.
+But sometimes one form of the disease transforms into another, for example, childhood absence epilepsy into juvenile myoclonic.
+The likelihood of such a transformation and seizures at a later age increases in those children whose close relatives also suffered both in childhood and in adulthood.

-The types of idiopathic epilepsies are not clearly marked, there are discrepancies in the classifiers, some forms do not have strict diagnostic criteria, such as childhood absence epilepsy.
+The types of idiopathic epilepsy are not clearly defined, there are discrepancies in the classifiers, some forms do not have strict diagnostic criteria, such as childhood absence epilepsy.

 Idiopathic generalized epilepsy

-The earliest form of the disease - benign familial and nonfamilial neonatal / infant seizures - is found in full-term newborns literally as early as the second or third day after birth.
-Moreover, children, in the main, were born by women who quite safely endured and gave birth without significant complications.
-The average age of development of family forms is 6.5 months, of non-family forms - nine.
-Currently, genes have been identified (the long arm of chromosomes 8 and 20), the mutation of which is associated with the development of the familial form of the disease.
-There are no other provoking factors other than a family history of seizures.
-In an infant with this form of the disease, there are very frequent (up to 30 per day) short, one-two-minute seizures, generalized, focal or with the addition of focal tonic-clonic seizures, accompanied by episodes of apnea.
-[17]
+The earliest form of the disease - benign familial and non-familial neonatal/infantile seizures is detected in full-term newborns literally on the second or third day after birth.
+Moreover, children are mainly born to women who have successfully carried and given birth to their babies without significant complications.
+The average age of development of familial forms is 6.5 months, non-familial - nine.
+Currently, genes (long arm of chromosomes 8 and 20) have been identified, the mutation of which is associated with the development of the familial form of the disease.
+Other provoking factors, except for the fact that there were cases of seizures in the family history, are absent.
+In an infant with this form of the disease, very frequent (up to 30 per day) short, one- to two-minute seizures are observed, generalized, focal or with the addition of focal tonic-clonic seizures, accompanied by episodes of apnea. [ 17 ]

-Idiopathic myoclonic epilepsy of childhood manifests itself in most patients from the age of four months to three years.
-It is characterized only by myoclonus with preservation of consciousness, manifested by a series of propulsions - rapid nodding movements of the head with abduction of the eyeballs.
-In some cases, cramps spread to the muscles of the shoulder girdle.
-If the propulsive seizure begins while walking, it leads to a lightning fall.
-The onset of a seizure can be provoked by a sharp sound, unexpected and unpleasant touch, interruption of sleep or awakening, in rare cases - rhythmic photostimulation (watching TV, turning on / off the light).
+Idiopathic myoclonic epilepsy of childhood manifests in most patients, starting from the age of four months to three years.
+It is characterized only by myoclonus with preservation of consciousness, manifested by a series of propulsions - fast nodding movements of the head with the abduction of the eyeballs.
+In some cases, the convulsions spread to the muscles of the shoulder girdle.
+If a propulsive seizure begins while walking, this leads to a lightning fall.
+The onset of a seizure can be provoked by a sharp sound, an unexpected and unpleasant touch, interruption of sleep or awakening, in rare cases - rhythmic photostimulation (watching TV, turning on / off the light).

 Childhood epilepsy with myoclonic-atonic seizures is another form of generalized idiopathic (genetic) disease.
-Age of manifestation from ten months to five years.
-Most develop generalized seizures immediately, lasting 30-120 seconds.
-A specific symptom is the so-called "blow to the knee", a consequence of myoclonus of the extremities, propulsive nodding movements of the trunk.
-Usually consciousness is preserved during the seizure.
-Myoclonus with an atonic component is often accompanied by typical absences, during which consciousness turns off.
+The age of manifestation is from ten months to five years.
+Most people immediately develop generalized seizures lasting 30-120 seconds.
+A specific symptom is the so-called "knee kick", a consequence of myoclonus of the limbs, propulsive nodding movements of the trunk.
+Consciousness is usually preserved during a seizure.
+Myoclonus with an atonic component is often accompanied by typical absences, during which consciousness is switched off.
 Absences are observed in the morning after waking up, have a high frequency, and are sometimes supplemented by a myoclonic component.
-In addition, about one third of children with generalized myoclonic-atonic epilepsy also develop partial motor seizures.
+In addition, about a third of children with generalized myoclonic-atonic epilepsy also develop partial motor seizures.
 In this case, the prognosis worsens, especially in cases where they are observed very often.
 This may be a sign of the development of Lennox-Gastaut syndrome.

 Generalized idiopathic epilepsy in children also includes absence forms of the disease.

-Early childhood abscess epilepsy manifests itself in the first four years of life, and is more common in male children.
+Absence epilepsy of infancy manifests itself in the first four years of life, and is more common in male children.
 It manifests itself mainly in simple absences.
-In about 2/5 of cases absences are combined with myoclonic and / or astatic components.
-In 2/3 of cases, the disease begins with generalized tonic-clonic seizures.
-Children may have some developmental delays.
+In approximately 2/5 cases, absences are combined with myoclonic and/or astatic components.
+In 2/3 cases, the disease begins with generalized tonic-clonic seizures.
+Children may have some developmental delay.

-Pyknolepsy (childhood absence epilepsy) first appears most often in five to seven-year-old children, girls are more susceptible.
-It is characterized by a sudden shutdown of consciousness or significant confusion for a time from two to 30 seconds and a very frequent repetition of seizures - maybe about a hundred per day.
-The motor manifestations of seizures are minimal or absent altogether, but if an aura precedes typical absences and there is a post-seizure clouding of consciousness, then such seizures are referred to as pseudoabsances.
+Pycnolepsy (childhood absence epilepsy) first appears most often in children aged five to seven years, girls are more susceptible.
+It is characterized by a sudden loss of consciousness or significant confusion for a period of two to 30 seconds and very frequent repetition of seizures - there may be about a hundred per day.
+Motor manifestations of seizures are minimal or absent altogether, but if typical absences are preceded by an aura and post-seizure clouding of consciousness is observed, then such seizures are classified as pseudo-absences.

-With pyknolepsy, atypical absences with various components can develop - myoclonus, tonic convulsions, atonic states, sometimes automatisms are observed.
-Various events can stimulate an increase in the frequency of seizures - an unexpected awakening, intense breathing, a sharp change in illumination.
-In a third of patients in the second or third year of the disease, generalized convulsive seizures may join.
+Pycnolepsy may cause atypical absences with various components - myoclonus, tonic convulsions, atonic states, sometimes automatisms are observed.
+Various events may stimulate an increase in seizure frequency - sudden awakening, intense breathing, a sharp change in lighting.
+In a third of patients, generalized convulsive seizures may join in the second or third year of the disease.

-Juvenile absence epilepsy develops in adolescence and adolescence (from nine years to 21 years), begins with absences in about half of cases, and can debut with generalized seizures, which often occur at the time of sleep interruption, awakening or going to sleep.
-The frequency of seizures is one every two or three days.
-Hyperventilation is a stimulating factor for the development of absence.
-Absorption states are accompanied by twitching of the facial muscles or pharyngeal and oral automatisms.
+Juvenile absence epilepsy develops in adolescence and youth (from nine to 21 years of age), begins with absences in about half of the cases, and may debut with generalized convulsive seizures, which often occur at the moment of interruption of sleep, awakening, or going to bed.
+The frequency of seizures is one in two or three days.
+The stimulating factor for the development of absence is hyperventilation.
+Absence states are accompanied by twitching of the facial muscles or pharyngeal and oral automatisms.
 In 15% of patients, close relatives also suffered from juvenile absence epilepsy.

-Separately, epilepsy with myoclonic absences (Tassinari syndrome) is distinguished.
-Manifests from one to seven years, is characterized by frequent absences, especially in the morning, combined with massive muscle contractions in the shoulder girdle and upper extremities (myoclonus).
-Photosensitivity is not typical for this form; hyperventilation is a provocation of the onset of an attack.
-In half of the sick children, neurological disorders are observed against the background of hyperactive behavior and a decrease in intelligence.
+Epilepsy with myoclonic absences (Tassinari syndrome) is distinguished separately.
+It manifests itself from one to seven years, is characterized by frequent absences, especially in the morning, combined with massive muscle contractions in the shoulder girdle and upper limbs (myoclonus).
+Photosensitivity is not typical for this form, the provocation of the onset of an attack is hyperventilation.
+In half of the sick children, neurological disorders are observed against the background of hyperactive behavior and decreased intelligence.

-Idiopathic generalized epilepsy in adults accounts for about 10% of all adult epilepsy.
-Experts believe that such diagnostic findings in patients over 20 and even 30 years old are the result of late diagnosis due to the ignorance of absences and myoclonic seizures in childhood by patients and their relatives, the relapse of which occurred over a long period of time (more than 5 years).
-It is also assumed that, very rarely, there may be an unusually late manifestation of the disease.
+Idiopathic generalized epilepsy in adults accounts for about 10% of all cases of epilepsy in adulthood.
+Experts believe that such diagnostic findings in patients over 20 and even 30 years old are the result of late diagnosis due to the fact that patients and their relatives ignored absences and myoclonic seizures in childhood, the recurrence of which occurred over a long period of time (more than 5 years).
+It is also assumed that an unusually late manifestation of the disease can very rarely occur.

 Idiopathic focal epilepsy

 In this case, the main and often the only symptom of the disease is partial (localized, focal) epileptic seizures.
-In some forms of the disease, genes are mapped with which each is associated.
-These are idiopathic occipital epilepsy, partial with affective seizures, familial temporal lobe and essential reading epilepsy.
+In some forms of this disease, genes associated with each of them have been mapped.
+These are idiopathic occipital epilepsy, partial with affective seizures, familial temporal and essential epilepsy of reading.

-In other cases, it is only known that localized idiopathic epilepsy occurs as a result of gene mutations, however, the exact responsible genes have not been established.
-These are autosomal dominant nocturnal fronto-lobe epilepsy and focal epilepsy with auditory symptoms.
+In other cases, it is only known that localized idiopathic epilepsy occurs as a result of gene mutations, but the exact genes responsible have not been identified.
+These are autosomal dominant nocturnal frontal lobe epilepsy and focal epilepsy with auditory symptoms.

-In the vast majority of patients (up to 80%), the disease manifests itself mainly in rare (twice or three times a month) simple focal seizures that begin in a dream.
-When waking up or having a seizure in the daytime, patients note that it begins with a somatosensory aura - unilateral paresthesias covering the oral cavity (tongue, gums) or pharynx.
-A focal seizure then develops.
+In the vast majority of patients (up to 80%), the disease manifests itself mainly in rare (twice or three times a month) simple focal seizures that begin in sleep.
+Upon awakening or during a seizure during the day, patients note that it begins with a somatosensory aura - unilateral paresthesias involving the oral cavity (tongue, gums) or pharynx.
+Then a focal seizure develops.
 Convulsive contractions of the facial muscles occur in 37% of cases, the muscles of the mouth and pharynx - in 53%, accompanied by severe hypersalivation.
-In a dream, patients have vocalizations - gurgling, rumbling sounds.
-In a fifth of patients, muscle contractions involve the muscles of the shoulder and arm (brachiofascial seizures), even half as often they can spread to the lower limb (unilateral).
-Over time, the localization of muscle contractions can change - to move to the other side of the body.
-Sometimes in about a quarter of cases, more often in young children, secondary generalized seizures develop during sleep.
+In sleep, patients vocalize - gurgling, rumbling sounds.
+In a fifth of patients, the muscles of the shoulder and arm are involved in muscle contractions (brachiofascial seizures), and twice as rarely they can spread to the lower limb (unilateral).
+Over time, the localization of muscle contractions can change - move to the other side of the body.
+Sometimes, in about a quarter of cases, more often in younger children, secondary generalized seizures develop during sleep.
 Up to the age of 15, 97% of patients experience complete therapeutic remission.

-Idiopathic occipital epilepsy with late onset (Gastaut type) is much less common.
-It is a separate disease, manifesting between three and 15 years of age, with a peak around the age of eight.
-Non-convulsive seizures often occur, expressed in elementary visual hallucinations, which develop quickly and last from a few seconds to three minutes, more often in the daytime or upon awakening.
-On average, the frequency of a seizure is once a week.
-The patient in the overwhelming majority of cases does not come into contact in a paroxysmal state.
-Seizures can progress with the appearance of symptoms such as blinking, illusion of pain, blindness.
+Much less common is idiopathic occipital epilepsy with late onset (Gastaut type).
+This is a separate disease, manifesting from three to 15 years, with a peak at the age of eight.
+Non-convulsive seizures occur frequently, expressed in elementary visual hallucinations that develop quickly and last from a few seconds to three minutes, more often during the daytime or after waking up.
+On average, the seizure frequency is once a week.
+In the overwhelming majority of cases, the patient does not make contact in the paroxysmal state.
+Seizures can progress with the appearance of symptoms such as blinking, illusions of pain, blindness.
 Vomiting is rare.
 May be accompanied by headache.
-Some develop complex visual hallucinations, other symptoms, and a secondary generalized seizure.
-By the age of 15, 82% of patients diagnosed with Gastaut syndrome experience therapeutic remission.
+Some develop complex visual hallucinations, other symptoms and a secondary generalized seizure.
+By the age of 15, 82% of patients diagnosed with Gastaut syndrome achieve therapeutic remission.

-It also stands out as a variant of the previous form of Panayotopoulos syndrome.
+Panayiotopoulos syndrome is also distinguished as a variant of the previous form.
 It occurs ten times more often than the classic Gastaut syndrome.
-Idiopathic occipital epilepsy of this type can be of early onset.
-The peak of manifestation falls at the age of 3-6 years, but the syndrome can develop in both a one-year-old child and an eight-year-old.
-Moreover, the greatest risk of recurrent seizures is associated with an earlier debut.
-It is assumed that some cases are not diagnosed, since the seizures are mostly vegetative, with vomiting being the dominant symptom.
-The child's consciousness is not disturbed, he complains of poor health and severe nausea, which is resolved by severe vomiting with other manifestations up to clouding of consciousness and convulsions.
-Another form of seizures of Panayotopoulos syndrome is syncope or fainting.
-Fainting proceeds with tonic or myoclonic components, sometimes with urinary and fecal incontinence, ending in a state of asthenia and sleep.
-The seizures last from half an hour to seven hours, usually beginning at night.
-The frequency is small.
-Sometimes during the entire time of the disease, only one seizure occurs.
-In 92% of patients, remission of Panayopulos syndrome is noted up to 9 years.
+Idiopathic occipital epilepsy of this type can have an early onset.
+The peak of manifestation falls at the age of 3-6 years, but the syndrome can develop in a one-year-old child and an eight-year-old.
+Moreover, the highest risk of repeated seizures is associated with an earlier onset.
+It is assumed that some cases are not diagnosed, since the attacks mainly have vegetative manifestations, the dominant symptom is an attack of vomiting.
+The child's consciousness is not impaired, he complains of poor health and severe nausea, which resolves with severe vomiting with other manifestations up to clouding of consciousness and convulsions.
+Another form of seizures of Panayiotopoulos syndrome is syncopal or fainting.
+Fainting occurs with tonic or myoclonic components, sometimes with urinary and fecal incontinence, ending in a state of asthenia and sleep.
+The seizures are long, from half an hour to seven hours, and usually begin at night.
+The frequency is low.
+Sometimes only one seizure occurs during the entire period of the disease.
+In 92% of patients, remission of Panayopoulos syndrome is observed for up to 9 years.

-The above forms of partial idiopathic epilepsy manifest only in childhood.
-The rest can develop at any time.
+The above-described forms of partial idiopathic epilepsy manifest only in childhood.
+The others can develop at any time.

-Photosensitive localized idiopathic epilepsy is a manifestation of the occipital epilepsy.
-Seizures are identical to spontaneous, can be supplemented by autonomic symptoms and sometimes develop into secondary generalized tonic-clonic seizures.
-The factor provoking their onset is the frequent flashing of light, in particular, seizures often occur during video games or watching TV.
-Manifest from 15 months to 19 years.
+Photosensitive localized idiopathic epilepsy refers to the manifestations of the occipital.
+The seizures are identical to spontaneous ones, may be supplemented by vegetative symptoms and sometimes develop into secondary generalized tonic-clonic seizures.
+The factor that provokes their onset is frequent flashing lights, in particular, seizures often occur during video games or watching TV.
+They manifest from 15 months to 19 years.

-Idiopathic partial epilepsy with auditory symptoms (lateral temporal lobe, familial) begins with the appearance of an aura with audiophenomenon.
-The patient hears blows, rustling, hissing, ringing, other obsessive sounds, complex auditory hallucinations (music, singing), against which a secondary generalized seizure may develop.
-Manifestation occurs between the ages of three and 51.
-A characteristic feature of this form is not frequent attacks and a favorable prognosis.
+Idiopathic partial epilepsy with auditory symptoms (lateral temporal, familial) begins with the appearance of an aura with audio phenomena.
+The patient hears blows, rustling, hissing, ringing, other intrusive sounds, complex auditory hallucinations (music, singing), against the background of which a secondarily generalized seizure may develop.
+Manifestation occurs at the age of three to 51 years.
+A characteristic feature of this form is infrequent seizures and a favorable prognosis.

-Idiopathic partial epilepsy with pseudo-generalized seizures, which are atypical absences, atonic seizures, and eyelid myoclonus in combination with partial motor seizures, may resemble epileptic encephalopathies on an electroencephalogram.
-But in children, there is no neurological deficit, and neuroimaging methods do not reveal structural defects.
+Idiopathic partial epilepsy with pseudogeneralized seizures, which are atypical absences, atonic seizures, and eyelid myoclonus in combination with partial motor seizures, may resemble epileptic encephalopathies in electroencephalogram.
+However, in children, there is no neurological deficit, and neuroimaging methods do not reveal structural defects.

 There is also a genetically determined familial autosomal dominant frontal epilepsy with nocturnal paroxysms.
-The spread of onset time is very large, seizures can develop from two to 56 years, its exact prevalence is unknown, but the number of families is growing worldwide.
+The range of onset times is very large, seizures can develop from two to 56 years, its exact prevalence is unknown, but the number of families is growing worldwide.
 Hypermotor seizures occur almost every night.
-Their duration ranges from half an hour to 50 minutes.
-Often clonic convulsions join, the patients, coming to their senses, find that they are lying on the floor or in an unusual position or place.
-At the time of the seizure, a sharp awakening occurs, consciousness is preserved, after the seizure, the patient again plunges into sleep.
+Their duration is from half an hour to 50 minutes.
+Clonic convulsions often join in, patients, coming to their senses, find themselves lying on the floor or in an unusual position or place.
+At the time of the seizure, there is a sharp awakening, consciousness is preserved, after the seizure the patient again falls asleep.
 The onset of a seizure is always associated with sleep - before, during or after.
-The seizures are usually lifelong and become less pronounced in old age.
+Seizures are usually lifelong, becoming less frequent in old age.

 Reading epilepsy (graphogenic, speech-induced), a rare type of idiopathic.
-The debut will take place in late adolescence (12-19 years), among adolescent boys it is much more common.
-The seizure begins shortly after the beginning of reading, writing, speaking - speech, not only written, but also oral, is a provocative stimulus.
-Short myoclonus occurs, in which the muscles of the mouth and larynx participate.
+The onset occurs in late adolescence (12-19 years), and is much more common among teenage boys.
+The seizure begins soon after the onset of reading, writing, or talking - the provocative stimulus is speech, not only written but also oral.
+Short myoclonus occurs, in which the muscles of the mouth and larynx are involved.
 If the patient continues reading, the seizure often develops further into generalized tonic-clonic seizures.
-In rare cases, visual hallucinations may join.
-There may be long-term seizures with impaired speech function.
-If the patient's behavior is structured correctly, then severe seizures do not develop.
-Prognostically favorable form.
+In rare cases, visual hallucinations may join in.
+There may be long seizures with speech impairment.
+If the patient's behavior is structured correctly, severe seizures do not develop.
+A prognostically favorable form.

 Complications and consequences

-Idiopathic age-related epilepsy generally responds well to treatment, and sometimes does not require it at all and goes away without consequences.
-However, ignoring its symptoms and hoping that the disease will stop itself is not worth it.
-Epileptiform activity, especially in childhood and adolescence, when the maturation of the brain and the formation of personality takes place, is one of the reasons for the development of some neurological deficit, leading to a deterioration in cognitive abilities and complicating social adaptation in the future.
-In addition, in a number of patients, seizures are transformed and are observed already in adulthood, significantly reducing their quality of life.
+Idiopathic age-dependent epilepsy is generally treatable, and sometimes does not require treatment at all and passes without consequences.
+However, it is not worth ignoring its symptoms and hoping that the disease will stop on its own.
+Epileptiform activity, especially in childhood and adolescence, when the brain matures and personality develops, is one of the reasons for the development of some neurological deficit, leading to deterioration of cognitive abilities and complicating social adaptation in the future.
+In addition, in some patients, seizures are transformed and are observed already in adulthood, significantly reducing their quality of life.
 Such cases are associated with both hereditary predisposition and early termination of treatment or its absence.

-In addition, in childhood, epileptic encephalopathy can also manifest, the symptoms of which often at the initial stage resemble benign idiopathic forms.
+In addition, epileptic encephalopathies may also manifest in childhood, the symptoms of which often resemble benign idiopathic forms in the initial stage.
 Therefore, a thorough examination of the patient and subsequent treatment is an urgent need.

 The diagnostic criterion for this disease is the presence of epileptic seizures.
-In this case, the patient should be comprehensively examined.
-In addition to a thorough collection of anamnesis, not only of the patient himself, but also of the family, laboratory and instrumental studies are carried out.
-It is currently impossible to diagnose epilepsy by laboratory methods, but clinical tests to clarify the general health of the patient are required.
+In this case, the patient must be examined comprehensively.
+In addition to a thorough collection of anamnesis not only of the patient himself, but also of the family, laboratory and hardware studies are carried out.
+It is currently impossible to establish a diagnosis of epilepsy by laboratory methods, but clinical tests are mandatory to clarify the general health of the patient.

-Also, to find out the origin of the seizures, instrumental diagnostics are prescribed.
-The main hardware method is electroencephalography during the interictal period and, if possible, at the time of attacks.
-Decoding of the electroencephalogram is carried out according to the criteria of the ILAE (International Antiepileptic League).
+Also, to determine the origin of seizures, instrumental diagnostics are prescribed.
+The main hardware method is electroencephalography in the interictal period and, if possible, during seizures.
+The decoding of the electroencephalogram is carried out according to the ILAE (International League Against Epileptics) criteria.

-Video monitoring is also used, which makes it possible to observe short seizures, which are very difficult to predict or stimulate.
+Video monitoring is also used, making it possible to observe short seizures, the onset of which is very difficult to predict or stimulate.

-Idiopathic epilepsy is diagnosed in cases of the absence of organic damage to the structures of the brain, for which modern methods of neuroimaging are used - computed and magnetic resonance imaging.
-To assess the work of the heart, electrocardiography and ECHO-cardiography are prescribed, often in dynamics and under stress.
-Blood pressure is monitored regularly.
-[18]
+Idiopathic epilepsy is diagnosed in cases where there is no organic damage to the brain structures, for which modern neuroimaging methods are used – computer and magnetic resonance imaging.
+Electrocardiography and echocardiography are prescribed to assess the heart function, often in dynamics and under load.
+Blood pressure is regularly monitored. [ 18 ]

-Also, the patient is prescribed neuropsychological, otoneurological and neuro-ophthalmological examinations, according to indications, other examinations can be prescribed.
+The patient is also prescribed a neuropsychological, otoneurological and neuro-ophthalmological examination; other examinations may be prescribed as indicated.

 Differential diagnosis

-Differential diagnosis of idiopathic epilepsy is difficult.
-Firstly, in this case, structural transformations of the brain substance are not detected, secondly, the age of manifestation often does not make it possible to interview the patient, thirdly, epileptic seizures are often masked as fainting, psychogenic seizures, sleep disorders and others caused by neurological and somatic diseases.
+Differential diagnostics of idiopathic epilepsy is quite complicated.
+Firstly, in this case, structural transformations of the brain matter are not detected, secondly, the age of manifestation often does not allow interviewing the patient, thirdly, epileptic seizures are often masked as fainting, psychogenic seizures, sleep disorders and others caused by neurological and somatic diseases.

-Epileptic seizures are differentiated with a number of conditions: vegetative and psychogenic seizures, myodystonia, paroxysmal myoplegia, syncope, epileptiform seizures in acute disorders of cerebral circulation, sleep disorders, and so on.
-Should be alerted by the presence of a factor provoking an attack such as standing, overeating, hot baths, stuffiness; pronounced emotional component; uncharacteristic clinical picture and duration; lack of some symptoms, for example, confusion and sleep in the post-seizure period, absence of close relatives with epilepsy, and other inconsistencies.
-Given the severity of the disease and the toxicity of anticonvulsants, correct diagnosis often depends not only on the prognosis for recovery, but also on the patient's life.
-[19]
+Epileptic seizures are differentiated from a number of conditions: vegetative and psychogenic seizures, myodystonia, paroxysmal myoplegia, syncope, epileptiform seizures in acute cerebrovascular accidents, sleep disorders, etc. One should be alerted by the presence of a factor provoking an attack, such as a standing position, overeating, a hot bath, stuffiness; a pronounced emotional component; an uncharacteristic clinical picture and duration; a lack of some symptoms, for example, clouding of consciousness and sleep in the post-seizure period, the absence of close relatives suffering from epilepsy, and other inconsistencies.
+Given the seriousness of the disease and the toxicity of anticonvulsants, not only the prognosis for recovery, but also the life of the patient often depends on the correct diagnosis. [ 19 ]

 Who to contact?

-Basically, various forms of idiopathic epilepsy to achieve long-term remission and the absence of relapses require long-term drug therapy , especially in cases of juvenile absence and myoclonic epilepsy.
-In some cases, there is a lifelong need for medication.
-Although, for example, benign familial neonatal seizures in most cases are self-limited, therefore anticonvulsant therapy is not always considered justified, nevertheless, short-term drug treatment is sometimes prescribed.
-In any cases, the question of its expediency, the choice of medication and the duration of administration should be decided individually by the doctor after a thorough examination of the patient.
+Basically, various forms of idiopathic epilepsy require long-term drug therapy to achieve long-term remission and absence of relapses, especially in cases of juvenile absence and myoclonic epilepsy.
+In some cases, there is a lifelong need to take medications.
+Although, for example, benign familial neonatal seizures in most cases are self-limited, so anticonvulsant therapy is not always considered justified, but, nevertheless, sometimes drug treatment is prescribed in short courses.
+In any case, the question of its appropriateness, choice of drug and duration of treatment should be decided individually by the doctor after a thorough examination of the patient.

-In idiopathic generalized epilepsy (various forms, including infantile seizures), as well as focal seizures, valproates have proved to be the most effective.
-With monotherapy with the drug, the effect of treatment is achieved in 75% of cases.
-It can be used in combination with other anticonvulsants.
-[20]
+In idiopathic generalized epilepsy (various forms, including infantile spasms), as well as focal seizures, valproates have proven to be the most effective.
+With monotherapy with the drug, the treatment effect is achieved in 75% of cases.
+It can be used in combination with other anticonvulsants. [ 20 ]

-Preparations with the active ingredient sodium valproate (valproic acid), for example, Depakine or Konvuleks, prevent the development of typical absence seizures, as well as myoclonic, tonic-clonic, atonic seizures.
-Eliminate photostimulation and correct behavioral and cognitive abnormalities in patients with epilepsy.
-The anticonvulsant action of valproate is thought to be mediated in two ways.
-The main, dose-dependent, is a direct increase in the concentration of the active ingredient in the blood and, consequently, in the brain substance, it contributes to an increase in the content of γ-aminobutyric acid there, activating the inhibition processes.
-The second, additional mechanism of action may hypothetically be associated with the accumulation of metabolites of sodium valproate in cerebral tissues or with changes in neurotransmitters.
+Medicines with the active substance sodium valproate (valproic acid), such as Depakine or Convulex, prevent the development of typical absence seizures, as well as myoclonic, tonic-clonic, atonic seizures.
+They eliminate photostimulation and correct behavioral and cognitive deviations in patients with epilepsy.
+The anticonvulsant effect of valproates is presumably carried out in two ways.
+The main, dose-dependent one is a direct increase in the concentration of the active ingredient in the blood and, consequently, in the brain tissue, which contributes to an increase in the content of γ-aminobutyric acid, activating the inhibition processes.
+The second, additional mechanism of action may hypothetically be associated with the accumulation of sodium valproate metabolites in cerebral tissues or with changes in neurotransmitters.
 It is possible that the drug has a direct effect on the membranes of neurons.
-Contraindicated in case of hypersensitivity to valproic acid derivatives, patients with chronic hepatitis, even in a family history and hepatic porphyria, with a deficiency of enzymes involved in the breakdown of auxiliary components of the drug.
+Contraindicated in case of hypersensitivity to valproic acid derivatives, patients with chronic hepatitis even in family history and hepatic porphyria, with deficiency of enzymes involved in the breakdown of auxiliary components of the drug.
 The development of a wide range of side effects is also dose-dependent.
-Adverse reactions can occur from the hematopoiesis, central nervous system, digestive and excretion organs, and the immune system.
+Adverse reactions may occur from the hematopoiesis, central nervous system, digestive and excretory organs, immune system.
 Valproic acid has teratogenic properties.
 Combination therapy with Lamotrigine is not recommended due to the high risk of developing allergic dermatitis up to Lyell's syndrome.
-The combination of valproate with herbal remedies containing the herb St. John's wort is contraindicated.
-Care should be taken to combine these funds with neuropsychotropic drugs, if necessary, the dose is adjusted.
-[21]
+The combination of valproates with herbal preparations containing St. John's wort is contraindicated.
+These drugs should be combined with neuropsychotropic drugs with caution, if necessary, the dose is adjusted. [ 21 ]

-Clonazepam, which enhances the inhibitory effects of γ-aminobutyric acid, is effective in generalized seizures of all types.
-It is used for short courses of treatment and in low therapeutically effective doses.
-Long-term courses in idiopathic epilepsy are undesirable, the use of the drug is limited by side effects (including paradoxical ones - increased seizures and seizures), as well as a fairly rapid development of addiction.
-Contraindicated in patients prone to respiratory arrest during sleep, muscle weakness and confusion.
-Also not prescribed for sensitized individuals and patients with severe hepatic / renal failure.
-Possesses teratogenic properties.
+Clonazepam, which enhances the inhibitory effects of γ-aminobutyric acid, is an effective remedy for generalized seizures of all types.
+It is used in short courses of treatment and in low therapeutically effective doses.
+Long courses in idiopathic epilepsy are undesirable, the use of the drug is limited by side effects (including paradoxical ones - increased seizures and convulsions), as well as a fairly rapid development of addiction.
+Contraindicated in patients prone to respiratory arrest during sleep, muscle weakness and clouding of consciousness.
+Also not prescribed to sensitized individuals and patients with severe liver / kidney failure.
+Has teratogenic properties.

-Lamotrigine controls generalized absence seizures and tonic-clonic seizures.
-For the control of myoclonic seizures, the drug is usually not prescribed due to the unpredictability of the action.
-The main anticonvulsant effect of the drug is associated with the ability to block the flow of sodium ions through the channels of the presynaptic membranes of neurons, thereby slowing down the excessive release of excitatory neurotransmitters, primarily glutamic acid, as the most common and significant in the development of epileptic seizures.
-Additional effects are associated with effects on calcium channels, GABA- and serotonergic mechanisms.
+Lamotrigine helps control generalized absence and tonic-clonic seizures.
+The drug is not usually prescribed to control myoclonic seizures due to the unpredictability of its action.
+The main anticonvulsant effect of the drug is associated with the ability to block the flow of sodium ions through the channels of presynaptic membranes of neurons, thereby slowing down the excessive release of excitatory neurotransmitters, primarily glutamic acid, as the most common and significant in the development of epileptic seizures.
+Additional effects are associated with the impact on calcium channels, GABA and serotonergic mechanisms.

 Lamotrigine has less significant side effects than classic anticonvulsants.
 Its use is allowed, if necessary, even in pregnant patients.
 It is called the drug of choice for generalized and focal idiopathic epilepsy.